 [alas, the previously embedded clip has been disabled]

 This is a sequence which in some regards frames social class in a highly conventional, normative* fashion, employing common tropes or stereotypes (such as the drunken, unintelligent peasant, Tess' father), but also includes some more subtle, ambivalent elements.
 We start with a conventional establishing shot, an extreme long shot (ELS) foregrounding the rural setting.
 With the BBC logo, we might easily expect a costume drama centred on upper class characters, something the Beeb is internationally known for.
-The exaggerated diegetic sound of birds cheeping reinforces the signification of rural, and the next shot, a medium shot (MS), helps signify the time period through the heavy garb and particularly the hat.
+The exaggerated diegetic sound of birds cheeping reinforces the signification of rural (this ambient sound also contributes to the smooth, unobtrusive continuity editing style), and the next shot, a medium shot (MS), helps signify the time period through the heavy garb and particularly the hat.

 normative* the repetition of certain stereotypes has the effect of defining what is seen as normal, or common sense; if we see over and over again representations of gay men as effeminate, for example, this frames how many people will view gay men.
 You can also write of 'normativising'.
+Heteronormative is another specific use of the term.
 Consider the following shot: